 C# can also be used to create console applications: text-only applications that run in a DOS window.
-You'll probably use console applications when unit testing class libraries, and for creating Unix or Linux daemon processes.
-However, more often you'll use C# to create applications that use many of the technologies associated with .NET.
-In this section, we'll give you an overview of the different types of application that you can write in C#.
+You will probably use console applications when unit testing class libraries, and for creating UNIX or Linux daemon processes.
+More often, however, you will use C# to create applications that use many of the technologies associated with .NET.
+This section gives you an overview of the different types of applications that you can write in C#.